-From the fourth week of that November of 1916 the Newfoundland unit was now to continue its watch in and out of the trenches of the Somme - not without casualties, almost inevitably the result of enemy artillery action - during the late fall and early winter.
-It was a period to subsequently be interrupted by another several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines and in close proximity to the city of Amiens.
+Having returned to the forward area the Newfoundland unit would now continue its watch in and out of the trenches of the Somme - not without casualties - during the next few weeks of the late autumn.

+It would be a period to then be interrupted by several weeks spent in Corps Reserve during the Christmas season, encamped well behind the lines, in close proximity and to the south-west of the city of Amiens.

-(Right above: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)
+(Right: A typical British Army Camp during rather inclement winter conditions somewhere on the Continent - from a vintage post-card)

-The Christmas festivities of that 1916 having been completed - turkey dinner washed down with...real ale...apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.
+The Christmas festivities of 1916 having been completed - turkey dinner washed down with... real ale... apparently - it was not to be until a further sixteen days had passed, January 11, that the Newfoundland Battalion would be ordered out of Corps Reserve and from its lodgings at Camps en Amienois to make its way on foot to the town of Airaines.

-From the railway station there it then entrained for the small town of Corbie where it thereupon would take over billets which it had already occupied for a short period only two months before.
+From Airaines only days later, the unit then entrained from there for the small town of Corbie where it thereupon was to take over billets which it had already occupied for a short period only two months before.
 Days later again the unit continued its progress back up to the forward area and to...active service.

-That recent six-week Christmas respite spent far to the rear by now a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches by that date and had incurred their first casualties - and fatalities - of 1917.
+Their recent six-week Christmas of 1916 respite by that time a thing of the past, the Newfoundlanders were to officially return to...active service...on January 23, although they apparently had already returned to the trenches of the Western Front by that date and had incurred their first casualties - and fatalities - of 1917.

 When the Newfoundland Battalion returned to the Front on that January 23 of 1917, it was the beginning of the winter period on the Western Front.
-As had been and was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was to be a shortage of fuel and many other things - for most of the combatants of both sides.
+As had been and as was to be the case of all the winter periods of the Great War - that of 1916-1917 would be a time of relative calm, although cold and uncomfortable - there was to be a shortage of fuel and many other things - for most of the combatants of both sides.